iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 Module Support
 ===============

-To see if your module and firmware style supports this feature, please see our :ref:`supported features table <supported_features_table>`.
+To see if your module and firmware style supports this feature, please see our :ref:`supported features table <supported_features>`.

 .. _advanced_arming_armed_states: